nrfconnect/sdk-nrf/applications/nrf_desktop/doc/ble_bond.rst

   The diagram does not present the states related to module going into standby (:cpp:enum:`STATE_STANDBY`, :cpp:enum:`STATE_DISABLED_STANDBY`, :cpp:enum:`STATE_DONGLE_CONN_STANDBY`).
   For more information about the standby states, see `Standby states`_.

-Receiving ``click_event`` with a click type that is not included in the schematic will result in cancelling the ongoing operation and returning to :cpp:enum:`STATE_IDLE`.
+Receiving ``click_event`` with a click type that is not included in the schematic will result in cancelling the ongoing operation and returning to :c:enumerator:`STATE_IDLE`.
-This does not apply to :cpp:enum:`STATE_DONGLE_CONN`.
+This does not apply to :c:enumerator:`STATE_DONGLE_CONN`.
 In this state, all the peer operations triggered by ``click_event`` are disabled.

 When the transition occurs:

 a.
 The :c:struct:`ble_peer_operation_event` with the defined :cpp:member:`op` is submitted.
-   For example, when the user confirms the erase advertising, the :c:struct:`ble_peer_operation_event` is submitted with :cpp:member:`op` set to :cpp:enum:`PEER_OPERATION_ERASE_ADV`.
+   For example, when the user confirms the erase advertising, the :c:struct:`ble_peer_operation_event` is submitted with :cpp:member:`op` set to :c:enumerator:`PEER_OPERATION_ERASE_ADV`.
 #.
 The currently selected application local identity is updated (if anything changed).

 Peer erasing